mobineshaghi/mobin/README.md

 - 👋 Hi, I’m @mobingg
-- 👀 I’m interested in ...
+- 👀 I’m interested in create something
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning c# pyton php
-- what we live for ?
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on something to make money
-- 📫 How to reach me ...
+- 📫 How to reach me = mmoobbiinn1383@gmail.com

 <!---
 mobingg/mobingg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.